Wernfried/xml-twig/doc/twig.md

 <a name="UnsupportedCondition"></a>

 ## UnsupportedCondition
-Generic error for unsupported data types
+Generic error for unsupported condition

 **Kind**: global class
 <a name="new_UnsupportedCondition_new"></a>